mozilla/mig/doc/configuration.rst

 Since the user we create in the previous step was created as an administrator, we can now use this user to add other investigators to the system.

-Reopen the mig-console, and you will see the investigator name in the API logs:
+Reopen ``mig-console``, and you will see the investigator name in the API logs:

 .. code::

 	2015/09/09 13:56:09 4885615083520 - - [info] src=192.168.1.243,192.168.1.1 auth=[Bob The Investigator 2] GET HTTP/1.0 /api/v1/dashboard resp_code=200 resp_size=600 user-agent=MIG Client console-20150826+62ea662.dev

-The benefit of the PGP token approach is the API never needs access to private keys, and thus a compromise of the API doesn't leak credentials of investigators.

-This concludes the configuration of the server side of MIG.
-Next we need to build agents that can be deployed across our infrastructure.
+The server side of MIG has now been configured, and we can move on to configuring agents.

 MIG loader Configuration
 ------------------------